Valloric/MatchTagAlways/README.md

 ![MatchTagAlways screen shot](http://i.imgur.com/qAf0N.gif)

-It even doesn't bork on HTML templating languages like Jinja or HTML5 use-cases like unclosed tags.
+It even works with HTML templating languages like Jinja or HTML5 use-cases like unclosed tags.
 It's pretty smart and should do the right thing in most cases.
 If it doesn't, report the problem on the [issue tracker][tracker]!